 During adaptive sampling, the renderer has to estimate the error left in each pixel in order to decide which pixels should be sampled more, and which ones can be stopped.
 (This can only be an estimate since the only way to know the real error would be to render a fully converged image and compare each pixel color with that.)
 We offer four ways to estimate the error - four "error metrics" (to use a more technical term).
 One error metric measures the contrast of the samples in the pixel.
+One measures the variance of the samples in the pixel.
 All metrics divide the contrast/variance/difference by the number of samples in the pixel.
-We have found that the variance error metric is best at reliably capturing visible noise; hence we have chosen it as the default setting in RenderMan.
+We have found that the variance error metric is best at reliably capturing visible noise; hence we have chosen it as the default setting in RenderMan